-Hydrogen Peroxide Probe HPP271 provides measurement for vaporized H_2O_2 concentration.
+Hydrogen Peroxide, Humidity and Temperature Probe HPP272 provides measurement for vaporized H_2O_2 concentration, relative saturation, relative humidity, and temperature.

 The H_2O_2 measurement is based on comparing the readings of two composite humidity sensors to determine the vapor concentration of H_2O_2 .
 The probes are easy to install with a plug-in/plug-out M12/5 connection.
 The digital and analog output options include an RS-485 interface for Modbus communication and two current output channels (4 ...
 20 mA).